Halford Capital

 The smartest borrowers treat revenue-based financing as a tool, not a lifeline.
 Here is the strategic approach:

-- Build toward graduation.
-Use the revenue growth funded by RBF to improve your financial profile, then refinance into lower-cost products (line of credit, term loan, SBA).
+4. Build toward graduation.
+Use the revenue growth funded by RBF to improve your financial profile, then move into lower-cost products (line of credit, term loan, SBA).

-- Compare multiple offers.
+5. Compare multiple offers.
 Factor rates, repayment terms, and total costs vary significantly across providers.
-A marketplace approach ensures you see competitive options.
+A marketplace approach makes sure you see competitive options.

 Halford Capital's network includes both traditional lenders and revenue-based financing providers.
 One application shows you the full range of options available to your business, from SBA loans to fast capital.
 Start your application and we will match you to the right product.